gearhead0621/klever-testnet/README.md

 		- `sudo apt update`
 		- `sudo apt-get install docker-ce docker-ce-cli containerd.io`
 	- Verify installation
-	`sudo docker run hello-world`
+		- `sudo docker run hello-world`

 ### Post-install steps

-Create docker group
+- Create docker group

-`sudo groupadd docker`
+	- `sudo groupadd docker`

-Add your user to docker group
+- Add your user to docker group

-`sudo usermod -aG docker $USER`
+	- `sudo usermod -aG docker $USER`

-Log out and back in so your group membership is re-evaluated (if on a VM it may need to be restarted)
+- Log out and back in so your group membership is re-evaluated (if on a VM it may need to be restarted)

-On Linux you can also use `newgrp docker` to activate the changes to groups
+	- On Linux you can also use `newgrp docker` to activate the changes to groups

-Verify you can run docker commands without sudo
+- Verify you can run docker commands without sudo

-`docker run hello-world`
+	- `docker run hello-world`
+### Docker Compose Install
 - Install Docker Compose
 	- Using the linuxserver.io docker-compose image
 		- `sudo curl -L --fail https://raw.githubusercontent.com/linuxserver/docker-docker-compose/master/run.sh -o /usr/local/bin/docker-compose`